 Home and apartment vacancy rates are 9.4% in Pates / University of North Carolina at Pembroke.
 NeighborhoodScout analysis shows that this rate is lower than 41.3% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-In addition, the Pates / University of North Carolina at Pembroke neighborhood stands out for having an average per capita income lower than 98.4% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Pates / University of North Carolina at Pembroke neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.4% of the neighborhoods in America.

 Did you know that the Pates / University of North Carolina at Pembroke neighborhood has more Native American and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 48.8% of this neighborhood's residents have Native American ancestry and 0.5% have Czechoslovakian ancestry.